 - Are you serious about earning an income from your site?
 Change your mindset from hobby to business!

 - Remember that your “sales copy” isn’t about selling.
 Approach it as an authentic product review with the aim of helping your customers find a solution to a problem, or meet a need, or fulfill a desire.

-“Make your passion into a profession” — that’s Danny’s advice to his fellow solopreneurs.
+“Make your passion into a profession” — that’s Danny’s prime retirement business lesson.
 Do you agree with him?
-Should you turn your passion into a profession?
+Should you turn your passion into a profession in retirement?
 Or should a hobby stay just that, a hobby?
 Let us know in a comment!